-The Fair Housing Act prohibits discrimination in housing sales, rentals, financing, and insurance.
+The Fair Housing Act prohibits imposing unfair limitations or unequal deragatory treatment based on biases instead of merit in housing sales, rentals, financing, and insurance.
 The Fair Housing Act also specifies that the HUD Secretary shall administer programs and activities relating to housing and urban development in a manner that affirmatively furthers fair housing, or AFFH, policies.